This SRFI is currently in withdrawn status. Here

 parameterizedeal with the dynamic extent indirectly.
+The same holds true for the procedures and syntaxes dealing with continuation marks as defined by SRFI 157.
 This SRFI reifies the dynamic extent into a first-class value together with a well-defined procedural interface and a syntax to create procedures that remember not only their environment at creation time but also their dynamic extent, which includes their dynamic environment.

 While the Scheme language is rich enough to reify the concept of the dynamic extent of a procedure — the sample implementation accompanying this SRFI is a proof of this fact — there is no standard for how such a reification is exposed to the user.
 It is the purpose of this SRFI to remedy this.
 In particular, Scheme systems may provide faster implementations than the portable sample implementation of this SRFI.

 To give an example why explicit handling of dynamic extents can become necessary, let us consider the following two definitions:

 (define (safe-sqrt error-handler) (lambda (x) (when (negative? x) (error-handler "negative argument")) (sqrt x))) (define (error-handler msg) (display msg (current-error-port)) (newline (current-error-port)) 'error) (define my-safe-sqrt (safe-sqrt error-handler))

 message is printed on the current error port of the call

 my-safe-sqrt.
 It may, however, have been the